Apostolos-Daniel/toli-io-personal-website/content/post/agile-in-the-city-bristol-bath-2023.md

 date = "2023-06-30"
 +++

-You go to a 3-day conference, which in reality means you are on a rollercoaster of keynotes, breakout talks, workshops and networking (oh and coffee and food).
+You go to a 3-day conference, which in reality means you are on a roller coaster of keynotes, breakout talks, workshops and networking (oh and coffee and food).
 You get on the train back home and you wonder:

 What just happened?